yan-jordan/food-delivery/README.md

 ![Uploading Screenshot 1405-02-12 at 14.20.33.png…]()

 # food-delivery
-this is a food-delivery website which written by react.js
+this is a food-delivery website which written by react.js library